 After completing a Bachelor of Engineering (Civil Engineering) at RMIT, she was keen to delve deeper and explore more complex structural engineering problems, so she enrolled in the Master of Engineering (Structures and Forensics).

-Stewart now works alongside an integrated team of architects, engineers, material scientists, industrial designers and carpenters to deliver building projects.
+She now works alongside an integrated team of architects, engineers, material scientists, industrial designers and carpenters to deliver building projects.

 "I'm a project manager working on a pre-fabricated housing plan aimed at remote regions of Australia," she says.
 We create and deliver homes that are designed to deliver a number of benefits to isolated communities, including better health outcomes, increased capacity for community employment and reduced reliance on grid-supply infrastructure."